Polar LOOP Review: Accurate, But Not a Whoop Competitor

 Those two positives indicate precisely who Polar LOOP is best suited for

-- Existing Polar Owner – Sometimes you don’t want to wear your Polar watch – when asleep, for example.
-Polar LOOP fills in data gaps and analyses your sleep or general activities during the day.
+1. Existing Polar Owner – Sometimes you don’t want to wear your Polar watch – when asleep, for example.
+Polar LOOP fills in data gaps and analyses your sleep and general daytime activities.

-- On a budget – You can’t justify the cost of Whoop, but you want a 24×7 activity and sports tracker
+2. On a budget – You can’t justify the cost of Whoop, but you want a 24×7 activity and sports tracker.

 Other arguments around supporting a European company are important for some of you.